NaPiZip/Linux-Kernel-Development/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/NaPiZip/Linux-kernel-development/master/images/Process%20kernel%20stack.JPG" alt="Process Kernel Stack"/></p>

+### The Process Family Tree
+All processes are descendants of the init process, whose PID is one.
+The kernel starts init in the last step of the boot process.
+The init process, in turn, reads the system initscripts and executes more programs, eventually completing the boot process.

+### Process Creation
+Most operating systems implement a spawn mechanism to create a new process in a new address space, read in an executable, and begin executing it.
+Unix takes the unusual approach of separating these steps into two distinct functions: fork()and exec(). `fork()` creates a child process and `exec()` loads a new executable into the address space and begins executing it.
+Traditionally, upon fork(), all resources owned by the parent are duplicated and the copy is given to the child.
+In Linux, fork() is implemented through the use of copy-on-write pages.
+Copy-on-write (or COW) is a technique to prevent duplicate the process address space, the parent and the child can share a single copy.
+The data, however, is marked in such a way that if it is written to, a duplicate is made and each process receives a unique copy.
+Consequently, the duplication of resources occurs only when they are written; until then, they are shared read-only.

+Might of thinking of adding this [here](https://linuxhint.com/c_fork_system_call/).
 ## Contributing

 To get started with contributing to mu GitHub repo, pleas contact me <a href="https://slack.com/">Slack<a/>.